-- (3) Click the <OK> to finish modifying. - Delete an IP Address or IP Addresses.
+- (3) Click the <OK> to finish modifying.

+- Delete an IP Address or IP Addresses.

-Select the IP address(es) and click <Delete>.
+Select the IP address(es) and click < Delete>.

+- 2. Click <Save> to save the settings.

 7.5 Security Service

 To enable the remote login, and improve the data communication security, the camera provides the security service for better user experience.